InfiniteUniversea/InfiniteUniversea/MatLAB.md

 # Simple usage of MATALB

 `clc` &emsp; -- clear all commands in the command window
-`clear all` &emsp; -- clear all variables in workspace
+`clear all` &ensp; -- clear all variables in workspace
 `%%` &emsp; -- paragraph comment line
 `%` &nbsp; -- comment line